If you missed this, don’t miss next year! Talk of videotaping the event so as to capture the amazing stories of Award Recipients!

 ART BUSINESS HONOR ROLL: Second Skin Shop

-Charitable side: Work with local dance instructors to help children and individuals who cannot afford dance lessons or clothes.
+Charitable side: Work with local dance instructors to help children and individuals who cannot afford dance lessons and/or dance clothes.

 PERFORMING ARTIST AWARD: Jeff Spencer

 Jeff started the non-profit VERTIGO Theatre Company, Inc. in Marquette in 2009.
 See the Facebook page.

 Jeff graduated from Indiana university, Bloomington, in 1989 with a degree in Theatre/drama. while there, he appeared on the Mainstage in Macbeth, Little Shop of Horrors, Cloud Nine, The Misanthrope, and The Oresteia.
 He also did work in the black box setting, including roles in Twelfth Night, Julius Caesar, and originating the role of Frank in The yoofo Club.
 Since moving to Marquette, and making his local debut in the PAAC’s Godspell, Jeff has become a staple of the Lake Superior Theatre stage, where he has appeared as Rutledge in 1776, Pseudolus in A Funny Thing Happened on the Way to the Forum, Moonface in Anything Goes, Bill in Keepers of the Light, and Bottom in AMidsummer Night’s Dream.
 He played the role of Howie in Vertigo’s debut production, Rabbit Hole, the title role in Macbeth, Jamie in The Last Five Years, and directed Fat Pig.
 Jeff serves on the First Nighter’s Club Advisory Board, the board for Lake Superior Theatre, and ended a six-year stint as the drama Club Advisor and director at Marquette Senior High School.